Genocide of Poles by Nazi Germany: Camps and ghettos

-Instances of pseudo medical experiments occurred.
-For example, 74 young Polish women were subjected to medical experiments on bone and muscle transplantation, nerve regeneration and wound infection in the Ravensbrück concentration camp.
-Sulfanilamide experiments were conducted on Polish Catholic priests in Dachau.
-More than 300 Polish priests were murdered in experiments or by torture.
+Some examples of brutality in the camps included human experiments that focused on bone and muscle transplantation, nerve regeneration, wound infection and sulfanilamide.
+Inmates were finished off with shovels and rifle butts after being shot, with some being buried alive.
+Mothers were forced to bury their children in dug holes before being executed.
+Girls and women were raped before being shot.
+Some perpetrators were tried due to complaints by German soldiers but they were acquitted by Hitler.

 Already in 1939, the Germans divided all Poles along the ethnic lines.
 As part of the expulsion and slave labor program, Jews were singled out and separated from the rest of civilian population in the newly established ghettos.
 In smaller towns, ghettos served as staging points for mass deportations, while in the urban centers they became instruments of "slow, passive murder" with rampant hunger and dead bodies littering the streets.
 The ghettos did not correspond to traditional Jewish neighborhoods.
 The ethnic Poles and members of other groups were ordered to take up residence elsewhere.

 The Warsaw Ghetto was the largest ghetto in all of Nazi occupied Europe, with over 400,000 Jews crammed into an area of 1.3 sqmi, or 7.2 persons per room.
 The Łódź Ghetto was the second largest, holding about 160,000 inmates.
 By the end of 1941, most of about 3.5 million Polish Jews were already ghettoized, even though the Germans knew that the system was unsustainable; most inmates had no chance of earning their own keep, and no savings left to pay the SS for any further basic food deliveries.